Dupito Simamora

 Dupito Darma Simamora (born 23 July 1963) is an Indonesian diplomat who is currently serving as ambassador to Fiji, with concurrent accreditation to Kiribati, Nauru, and Tuvalu.
 Prior to his appointment, he was the Deputy Executive Director of the Council of Palm Oil Producing Countries from 2019 to 2022.

 Early life

 Born on July 23, 1963, in Sihikkit, North Tapanuli, Dupito attended the Christus Sacerdos Middle Seminary in Pematangsiantar, where he studied for seven and a half year.
-He received his master's degree from the Monash University in 1993.
+He received his bachelor's degree from the University of North Sumatra and his master's degree from the Monash University in 1993.